francis2/api/MarketData.md

 # Overview

-Tradovate Market Data API is a REST API to access market data such as quotes, DOM, charts and histograms.
+Tradovate Market Data API provides an access to market data such as quotes, DOM, charts and histograms.

 The API uses JSON format to pass request parameters and response/data message payload.